rdprado/websocketscsharp/README.md

 # websocketscsharp
-Small project built with vs 2019 Community, to test Asp.Net Core SignalR.
+Small project built with VisualStudio 2019 Community, to test Asp.Net Core SignalR.
 First thing was testing the MSDN tutorial: https://docs.microsoft.com/pt-br/aspnet/core/tutorials/signalr?view=aspne-3.1&tabs=visual-studio, which builds a simple chat App with SignalR and a js client.
 To run it, simply play the server solution and try it in the browser.